omega8cc/boa/docs/USER-ADMIN-ACCESS.md

 Every generated `geo` always allows, regardless of the listed addresses:

 - `127.0.0.1` and `::1` — loopback;
-- the server's own IP, from `/root/.found_correct_ipv4.cnf`;
+- the server's own IPv4, from `/root/.found_correct_ipv4.cnf` (BOA tracks no server IPv6);
-- **every established inbound SSH client IPv4**, read from `netstat -tn` (peers on an `ESTABLISHED` `:22` connection) — the same source `ip_access` uses, because `who --ips` is unavailable on Excalibur and newer.
+- **every established inbound SSH client IP (IPv4 or IPv6)**, read from `netstat -tn` (peers on an `ESTABLISHED` `:22` connection — the peer address is taken by stripping the trailing `:port`, so both families are harvested) — the same source `ip_access` uses, because `who --ips` is unavailable on Excalibur and newer.

-So an admin working over SSH is added to every site's allow-list automatically and cannot be shut out of `/admin` mid-change.
+So an admin working over SSH — over IPv4 or IPv6 — is added to every site's allow-list automatically and cannot be shut out of `/admin` mid-change.
 The SSH set is part of the change-gate, so a new admin session triggers a regenerate on the next pass.
-Auto anti-lockout is IPv4 only (an admin's IPv6 workstation is honoured when listed in the control file).
+Only the server's own address is IPv4-only in the anti-lockout set (BOA tracks no server IPv6).

 ## Control file format